HTTPS with self-signed certificates for your Homelab services

 Terminal window

-sudo nano /etc/nginx/sites-available/sukuna.local
+sudo nano /etc/nginx/sites-available/sukuna.lan

 And the content of this file is as follows.